Merzasphor/MWSE/docs/source/types/tes3weather.md

 ### `underwaterSoundState`

 *Read-only*.
 The weather's underwater sound state flag.
+This value will be `true`, while the player is underwater.

 **Returns**: